Table of contents

 Some project specific grant programs require their funding to be approved prior to applying for allocation-based funding.
 It is the responsibility of the municipality to understand the requirements of the grant, including additional approvals, reporting, applications, as well as cost-sharing requirements or limits.

 Once the AMWWP grant is approved, the municipality can apply for Municipal Sustainability Initiative grant funding.
-A copy of the award letter from the Minister of Transportation approving the project-specific funding is required by Municipal Affairs as a condition to approving the Municipal Sustainability Initiative capital grant.
+A copy of the award approving the project-specific funding is needed to approve the Municipal Sustainability Initiative capital grant.

 Opportunities

-The Grant Stacking Opportunities (PDF, 396 KB) document provides a high-level summary of stacking opportunities available to municipalities.
-Please contact program staff at 780-422-7215 for specific details on program requirements.
+The Grant Stacking Opportunities document provides a high-level summary of stacking opportunities available to municipalities.
+Contact program staff at 780-422-7215 for specific details on program requirements.